kartik-v/yii2-password/README.md

  yii2-password
 ==============

 This extension provides a couple of great password management utilities for Yii Framework 2.0.
 The extension allows password strength validation through your model.
-In addition, it provides an advanced password input widget, that allows you to display/hide text , calculate strength as you type, and display a dynamic strength meter.
-The client validation for the meter is based on idea from [password input meter](http://www.passwordmeter.com/) and modified/extended largely for Yii Framework 2.0.
-Inbuilt Twitter Bootstrap CSS is used to style the widgets.
+In addition, it provides an advanced password input widget, that allows you to display/hide text and show the password strength.

 ### StrengthValidator
 [```VIEW DEMO```](http://demos.krajee.com/password-details/strength-validator)